GlobalEmpire/GERT/GERTi/Modules/GERTUpdate.md

     - `0`: `moduleName` was either not provided or invalid
     - `-1`: A socket could not be established (only possible if socket not provided)
     - `-2`: Timed-out: The server did not respond fast enough, if at all.
     - `-3`: The server returned unexpected information through the socket.
-This information is passed as another variable after $code.
+This information is passed as another variable after `$code`.

+### **`GCU.CheckForUpdate(moduleName):`**
+Accepts one variable: `moduleName`.
+- `moduleName` is the name of the module.
+Any function that requires `moduleName` can also be passed the full path: it will sanitise the input into a `moduleName`.
+- Alternatively, you can pass a `table` in the format of `table.[moduleName]=modulePath` and the program will evaluate each module and its provided path.
+- **Passing nothing to the function will make the function evaluate every module set in the configuration file.**